Western Historic Radio Museum

 Removing the Crystal Controlled Switchable LO unit requires removing the knobs and any shaft couplers.
 Remove the filter choke/filter capacitor sub-chassis to access the wiring harness connections.
 Five wires have to be unsoldered there.
 There is also a connection to the switch and the RF Platform to unsolder.
 Remove the screws from under the chassis that mount the hex stand-offs that are attached to the bottom of the unit.
 You should now be able to extract the entire unit from the receiver.
 Several screws need to be removed (and the sheet metal cover sides slightly bent outwards to remove it) in order to gain access to the Crystal Oscillator.
 Once inside you'll find two molded capacitors that need to be replaced.
 Check the resistors for drift and clean the switch to complete the rebuild.
 Re-assemble and re-install in the reverse order.

-Once the Crystal Oscillator unit back in the receiver and is operational, it's doubtful this particular option will ever be used unless you want to listen on one frequency - exactly.
-When the SP-600 is running on its own LO it doesn't drift after a 10-15 minute warm-up, so only the most demanding frequency-stable military-type requirements would benefit from using the Crystal Controlled LO.
+Once the Crystal Oscillator unit back in the receiver and is operational, it's doubtful this particular option will ever be used unless you want to listen on one frequency - exactly and with no frequency drift.
+When the SP-600 is running on its own LO it doesn't drift noticeably after a 10-15 minute warm-up, so only the most demanding frequency-stable military data-type (RTTY usually) requirements would benefit from using the Crystal Controlled LO.

 Completion of the Electronic Rework